Jump to:

 - HEADS UP: There is an 8 hour chilling time with this recipe!

-- In a medium bowl, combine gelatin and raspberry jello powders.
+- In a large bowl, combine gelatin and raspberry jello powders.

 - Add boiling water; stir until gelatins completely dissolves.
 Chill jello mixture until lukewarm in fridge, about 20 minutes.